Jeana-T/budgetbabe/README.md

   user spending, make the extension more personalized for the individual (implement adding category feature, pick the color scheme, etc.).

- Although the idea was born at Rose Hack, we are just getting started.
+ Although the idea was born @ Rose Hack, we are just getting started.
 We want to continue building Budget Babe and hopefully make a positive impact on our audience!